DenisUllmann/IB-MTS/README.md

 Weights of all forecasting models (IB-MTS, LSTM, IB-LSTM, GRU, IB-GRU, NBeats) are available at [Zenodo](10.5281/zenodo.7568871)

+Weights for the VGG16 used in the loss are available

 And weights of the Classifier of solar activities on IRIS data: [Add](add)

 ## Usage